-After removing the outer packaging, flatten it and lay onto the floor close to the stove; this can then act as protective work surface during the assembly process.
+3112 and 3116: After removing the outer packaging, flatten it and lay onto the floor close to the stove; this can then act as protective work surface during the assembly process.

-Next, remove the legs from inside the stove.
-Carefully lift the stove from the wooden pallet and gently lay the stove onto its back and unscrew the heat shield from the underside of the stove.
-Now screw the legs and the Heat shield into position on the underside of the base.
-Following the removal of the wooden packaging the heat shield must be fitted to the underside of the stove at the same time as the legs utilising the same fixing bolts.
-Please see drawing.
+Next, remove the legs and bolts from inside the stove.
+Gently lay the stove onto its back and unscrew it from the wooden pallet.
+Using the bolts supplied, now screw the legs into position on the underside of the base.
 The stove should now be lifted and moved into the upright position, avoiding excess load on the back legs.

 The stove is heavy and therefore it is strongly recommended that when lifting, it is undertaken by two people.
-Morsø 1430 weighs 72 kg.
+Morsø 3112 and 3116 weighs 100 kg.